Anxiety: Managing fear when it comes time to perform

 I filled my head with this.
 Soaked my brain with mindfully experienced gratitude, absorbing the place, the time, and the experience.
 I flooded my awareness with all the things about the moment, and my emotions responded in kind.
 I started to feel good and my anxiety tapered off enough for me to get up to the podium and experience the next fifty minutes.
 Soon there was laughter.
 Volunteers.
 Contemplative silences.
 You know your engagement’s good when laptops illuminate fewer faces as your talk goes on.
 (Yes, we can see the reflection of Outlook in your glasses from the podium.
 It’s really a win for us when your screen goes to sleep.)

 Controlled anxiety is a crucial asset.
 It’s a large part of how we still exist and why we continue to achieve.
 Yes it’s something that happens to us but we’re not merely passengers along for the ride.
 There are things we can do about it, and we can and should leverage it to our advantage.
+We can help with performance coaching.

 Next